-What genre is White Flower Farmhouse?
+How would you describe White Flower Farmhouse?
 It’s more of an aesthetic sensibility than a genre.
 I want to engage all of the senses when visitors stop by—there’s the smell of potted lavender, the sound of vintage jazz playing in the background, light streaming through the windows, the soft touch of natural linens.
 Sometimes people pop in just to feel the space without purchasing anything, just to get their fix.
 For me, it’s about neutral, earth tones; shades of white; natural wood; the simple and the utilitarian.

-Why did you choose the name?
+Why did you choose the name, White Flower Farmhouse?
 I once saw the most beautiful, old farmhouse in the middle of a meadow filled with white flowers.
 The light was perfect and the image always stayed with me.
 As it happens, the original White Flower Farmhouse was in an old farmhouse and I filled the planters out front with white flowers, which have always been my favorite.
 Farmhouse is also the word I use most to describe my sense of style and I liked, too, that Farmhouse evokes the masculine, while flowers are most often associated with feminine, so I’d like to think that I’m appealing to as wide an audience as possible.

 Who designed the shop?
 It’s designed by me, of course!
 Lori G!
 It’s a process, though.
 I think of the space as ever evolving.